Top sights in Mainz for connoisseurs

 Tel.
 06131 224949

-The evening before we had dinner just around the corner in one of the oldest wine bars in Mainz, in the Weinhaus Wilhelmi.
-(Map ) In a rustic atmosphere we enjoyed typical Mainz specialties.
-Spundekäs with pretzels, Handkäs with music (with Harzer cheese dressed in white wine and onions), Palatinate Worschsalat from the Fleischworscht in a marinade of vinegar, olive oil with cheese strips and Pfälzer Leberworscht, plus hot Quellmänner (potatoes), mustard and sour cucumber.
+The evening before we had just around the corner in one of the oldest wine bars in Mainz, in the wine house Wilhelmi, dinner.
+(Map) We enjoyed typical Mainz specialties in a rustic atmosphere.
+Spund cheese with pretzels, hand cheese with music (with Harz cheese dressed in white wine and onions), Palatinate worsch salad from the Fleischworscht in a marinade of vinegar, olive oil with cheese strips and Palatinate liver pork, served with hot spring men, mustard and sour cucumber.
+If you're wondering what source men are, we had to do that first.
+This is the name given to cooked potatoes in Mainz.

 Here we first encountered the hospitable nature of Mainz's hosts.
 Hostess Krista welcomed us and visited us again and again to tell us about the history of her wine bar.
 No wonder!
 Over time it had such illustrious guests as Chancellor Angela Merkel and Foreign Secretary Hans-Dietrich Genscher.
 Their Wall of Fame is impressive.